Sanskarzz/README.md/README.md

 - 👀 I’m interested in joining open source communities and learn while contributing
 - 🌱 I’m currently learning and practicing DevOps , Kubernetes Security and Backend Engineering with Golang
 - 📫 You can reach me on sanskardevops@gmail.com
-- 🧑‍🍳 Outside tech, I am a decent Cook!
+- 🧑‍🍳 Outside tech, I play Cricket and I am a decent Cook!

 - <h3> Tech-stack </h3>